 CAITLIN: That flashback did not need to be that long.
 Like the flashbacks, I really do—I respect what they’re doing for setting things up, but I think even if they weren’t cut entirely they could be made a lot shorter.

 GABRIELLA: I was okay with it ’cause I was like… I like these characters, I wanna see a little more about their history together.
 Although they were a bit oddly placed.
 Like, they just were betrayed; okay, we’re gonna start the next episode with an extended flashback to them being friends as kids.

 PETER: That was a very Black Clover move.

 CAITLIN: To just sort of the show the impact, the level of the betrayal.
 I can’t believe Han-Dae is fuckin dead.

 PETER: Wait, which one was he?

-CAITLIN: He was the wind tribe…you’re ruining the joke Peter.
-He’s, he’s the wind tribe guy who they kept saying was dead, who was not dead.
+CAITLIN: He was the Wind Tribe… you’re ruining the joke, Peter.
+He’s the Wind Tribe guy who they kept saying was dead, who was not dead.